zendframework/zf2-documentation/docs/languages/en/in-depth-guide/first-module.rst

     Message:
     Zend\View\Renderer\PhpRenderer::render: Unable to render template "blog/list/index"; resolver could not resolve to a file

-Now the application tells you that a view template-file can not be rendered.
-Given our current progress this is more than natural, because we have yet to actually write this view-file ourselves.
-The standard path would be ``/module/Blog/view/blog/list/index.phtml``.
+Now the application tells you that a view template-file can not be rendered, which is to be expected as we've not created it yet.
+The application is expecting it to be at ``/module/Blog/view/blog/list/index.phtml``.
 Create this file and add some dummy content to it:

 .. code-block:: html
    :linenos: